djpetti/MALLARD/README.md

 The MALLARD config file must be updated to enable authentication.
 For a default (production) deployment, the [`local_config.yaml`](config/local/local_config.yaml) file will be used.
-Modify this file an rebuild the Docker container to change the configuration.
+Modify this file and rebuild the Docker container to change the configuration.

 Under the `security` section, there is an `enable_auth` option that defaults to